vladivanovic/fujiwara-api/README.md

 1. Use webhooks to get real time temp/humidity readings and update on the HUD page (instead of SNMP polling)
 2. MV-MT Snapshot to support multiple cameras for different angles
 3. Water leak sensor support (future)
+4. Investigate the webhook script and fix issue of pre-existing alert profiles going missing.

 ## random idea list